-Public Awareness (2020 estimate of \$900,000):
+7.5 Public Awareness (2021 estimate of \$500,000):

 NW Natural's Public Awareness program meets the requirements mandated in API RP 1162, adopted by reference by PHMSA into Part 192.616(a),(b), and (c).
 This program promotes public safety through communication and outreach focused on educating customers and the general public about natural gas safety.
-The program includes customer correspondence, mailers, advertisements, community events, mobile phone applications, and brochures to excavators, contractors, public officials, dwellings and businesses along pipeline rights-ofway and in high consequence areas, floating homes, and schools.
-Training is offered to the contractor network in an effort to reduce damages, and materials are provided to first responders and contractors within NW Natural's service territory.
+The program includes customer correspondence, mailers, advertisements, community events, mobile phone applications, and brochures to excavators, contractors, public officials, dwellings and businesses along pipeline rights-of-way and in high consequence areas, floating homes, and schools.